🚨 Why Memory Leaks Matter in Android (and How LeakCanary Saves You)

 }

-🔍 Why Leaks Are Dangerous
+2. Why Memory Leaks Are Dangerous

-- Battery drain: GC churn consumes CPU.
+- Battery drain: GC churn increases CPU work and background overhead.

 Setup